ayalavarti/Drawbridge/README.md

 To restore data to your database, select "restore" and choose one of the data files.
+(For some reason, the dump file restores data in the wrong order: i.e., restoring references to foreign ids before the ids themselves.
+Restoring the same data twice should correctly populate the database.)

 *In the carpools database, open the query tool (lightning symbol), and run the following commands, consistent with